Low-Fat-Lard/Glas/public/readme/lenition/README.md

 - When putting 'the' in front of a masculine word beginning with a consonant, there is no change to the word, for example, an madra.

-- When putting 'the' in front of a masculine word beginning with a vowel, a t- is put in front, for example, an t-úrlár.
+- When putting 'the' in front of a masculine word beginning with a vowel, a **t-** is put in front, for example, an t-úrlár.

 - When describing a masculine word, there is no change to the adjective, for example, an fear bocht.

-- When writing the tiseal ginideach of a masculine word, you write the noun, then an, and the second noun with a h and in most cases a slightly different spelling, for example oifig an phoist.
+- When writing the *Tiseal Ginideach* (TG) of a masculine word, you write the noun, then an, and the second noun with a h and in most cases a slightly different spelling, for example oifig an phoist.

 NOTE - there is no need to write "an oifig an phoist" as the 'the' is already there before "phoist".